viperleed/viperleed/doc/content/sections/bookkeeper.rst

 Bookkeeper
 ==========

-The bookkeeper is a small application made to run in between executions of ViPErLEED calculations.
+The bookkeeper is a utility that runs in between executions of ViPErLEED calculations to clean up directory and keep track of the history of a calculation.
 Its purpose is to collect input and output files from the previous run and store them in a "history" subfolder for future reference.

-The bookkeeper can safely be run multiple times.
-If no new output is detected, it will simply exit without doing anything.

-The bookkeeper may be called with the following arguments:
+See :ref:`cli_bookkeeper` for details on how to run the bookkeeper manually.

+The bookkeeper has three modes:

+- *Default*: Stores results from the previous run in a "history" directory, but **does not overwrite** any input files.
--  ``-c`` / ``--cont``: Continuation job.
-After storing input and output in the history, the bookkeeper will overwrite the POSCAR and VIBROCC files in the main folder with the latest POSCAR_OUT and VIBROCC_OUT files.
+- *Continuation*: Stores the results from the previous run in a "history" directory, and **overwrites** the :ref:`POSCAR<poscar>` and :ref:`VIBROCC<vibrocc>` files in the main folder with the latest :ref:`POSCAR_OUT<poscar_out>` and :ref:`VIBROCC_OUT<vibrocc_out>` files.
--  ``-h`` / ``--help``: Displays usage information.
--  ``-n`` / ``--name``: Defines a string to be appended to the directory name in the history folder being created.
-The name will also be stored in the history.info file.
+- *Discard*: Discards the previous run as if it never happened and does not store anything in the history.

+The bookkeeper always runs in *default* mode at the start of a ViPErLEED calculation (invoked by :ref:`viperleed calc<cli_calc>`).
+This way, any remaining output files will be committed to history without overwriting any (potentially user modified) input files.

+By default, the bookkeeper also runs in *continuation* mode at the end of every ViPErLEED calculation, as long as it terminates normally (i.e. not due to a keyboard interrupt or other error).
+This can be disabled by providing the ``--no-cont`` flag to :ref:`viperleed calc<cli_calc>`.

 .. _history_info: